naaman10/naaman/_posts/2022-04-19-st-james-place.md

   text: |-
     ## The Result

+    A new digital ecosystem was developed to support St. James’s Place’s rapidly growing adviser network, addressing key challenges that were identified during Discovery.
+The redesigned digital framework ensures the longevity of the Partnership programme, with a strategic focus on scaling up Partners alongside the growth ambitions of the SJP core business.

-    A data management suite that allowed the client to quickly and efficiently manage partner and regulatory data, site themes and site publications.
-This was part of the implementation which won the 2021 UK Dev Awards Best Deployment of a CMS.
+    This project was recognised for its excellence, winning the 2021 UK Dev Awards for Best Deployment of a CMS.
 ---